diogobaeder/pycket/README.markdown

 application = tornado.web.Application([
     (r'/', MainHandler),
 ], **{
+    'pycket': {
-    'pycket_redis': {
+        'storage': {
             'host': 'localhost',
             'port': 6379,
             'db_sessions': 10,
             'db_notifications': 11,
-    }
+        },
-    'pycket_cookies': {
+        'cookies': {
             'expires_days': 120,
         }
+    }
 )
 ```

-The default dataset numbers for sessions and notifications are, respectively, 0 and 1.
+The default dataset numbers for sessions and notifications are, respectively, 0 and 1, but in this example they've been set as 10 and 11.

 ## Notifications
 This feature is almost equal to the sessions, but slightly different: